LTV/CAC ratio, the key indicator for your profitability

 LTV/CAC ratio can transform your e-commerce strategy!
 Balance acquisition and retention to maximize each customer's value and attract investors.
 An essential reading for boosting your brand's growth.

-Every investment counts, and to assess whether you'll be truly profitable in the future, the LTV/CAC ratio is your best ally.
+Every investment counts, and to assess whether you will really be profitable in the future, the LTV/CAC ratio is your best ally.

-This essential indicator measures how profitable a customer is by comparing the value they bring over the long term (LTV) with the cost of acquiring them (CAC).
+This essential indicator measures how profitable your customers are by comparing the value they bring in the long term (LTV) to the cost of acquiring them (CAC).

-By balancing these two elements, you can not only optimize your budget, but also fine-tune your strategies.
+By balancing these two elements, you can not only optimise your budget, but also refine your strategies.

 LTV/CAC ratio: what are we talking about?

-To fully understand the LTV/CAC ratio, it's crucial to define its two main components: LTV (Lifetime Value) and CAC (Customer Acquisition Cost).
+To fully understand the LTV/CAC ratio, it is crucial to define its two main components: LTV (Lifetime Value) and CAC (Customer Acquisition Cost).

-Taken together, these indicators enable us to assess whether acquired customers are bringing in enough revenue to cover acquisition costs and generate sustainable income.
+Together, these indicators make it possible to assess whether acquired customers generate enough revenue to cover acquisition costs and generate sustainable income.

 LTV